maximilianh/cellBrowser/README.md

 You will have to re-run cbBuild again with -p8888 to look at it again.

-To deploy the result onto a real webserver, simply copy all files and directories under "cells" to an empty directory on a webserver and point your web browser to it.
+To deploy the result onto a real webserver, simply copy all files and directories under "~/public_html/cells" to an empty directory on a webserver and point your web browser to it.
 E.g. many universities give their employees homepage directories, sometimes in a directory called "~/public_html" or on a special server.

-To add more datasets, go to the other data directories and run cbBuild there, with the same output directory. cbBuild will then modify the index.html in the output directory to show both datasets (or more).
+To add more datasets, go to the other data directories and run cbBuild there, with the same output directory. cbBuild will then modify the index.html in the output directory to show all datasets.
 Note that the directory that you provide via -o or the CBOUT environment variable is the html directory.
 The data for each individual dataset will be copied into subdirectories under this html directory, one directory per dataset.

-# Using real webserver
+# Using a real webserver

 The -p 8888 is optional.
-A more permanent alternative to the -p option is to run a webserver on your machine and build directly into its web directory.
+A more permanent alternative to the -p option is to run a webserver on your machine and build directly its web directory.

 On a Mac you can use the Apache that ships with OSX:

     sudo /usr/sbin/apachectl start
-    sudo ../../src/cbBuild -o /Library/WebServer/Documents/cells/
+    sudo cbBuild -o /Library/WebServer/Documents/cells/

 Then you should be able to access your viewer at http://localhost/cells

 On Linux, you would use the directory /var/www/ instead:

-    sudo ../../src/cbBuild -o /var/www/
+    sudo cbBuild -o /var/www/

 We hope you do not use this software on Windows.
-We could make it work, as it's only Python but we would rather avoid making it work on Windows.
+We could make it work, as it's only Python but we would rather avoid working with Windows.

 ### Process an expression matrix with ScanPy